-Benchmarking the schools of Sweden and Finland
+Benchmarking the schools of Sweden, Finland and Estonia

 This course aims to compare these two educational systems and provide a matrix for comparison with the participants’ own practice.